tudelft-cda-lab/Tutorials/FlexFringe/first_parameters.md

 FlexFringe is a tool for learning state machine models from input traces.
 It is based on the classic red-blue fringe state merging algorithm but uses flexible evaluation functions that can be used to learn a diverse set of models.
 In this post, we use FlexFringe to learn one of the simplest state machines: a deterministic finite state machine (DFA).
+In addition, we show the effect of several basic control variables on the learning algorithm, and how to set them on your own data.
+If this is your first time running FlexFringe, please run the getting_started tutorial first.
 A DFA is basically a classifier for sequences.
-Given a sample input file [traces](models/tutorial1.traces "traces") with 2000 traces:
+Given a sample input file [traces](models/tutorial1.traces "traces") with 2000 traces in Abbadingo format:

 ```
 2000 5